 A burst campaign is another way to have continued success when it comes to product marketing.
 While being stable in App Store rankings is acceptable, a burst campaign is great and very popular if companies want to rise in App Store rankings.
 The idea behind it is to provide exposure for an app by creating paid media that consumers can purchase for only a short period of time.
 The concept is similar to “Keeping Up with the Jones” or FOMO (fear of missing out).
 When consumers see that something is only available for a short period.
 They will jump on the opportunity to be a part of it.

 Word-of-mouth marketing also works well in this kind of situation.
 Additionally, a marketing model that offers users a bonus or benefit when they are promoting the app online is a way to get the word out there.

 To measure whether a marketing strategy is effective, companies need to set goals.
 You also need to track the increase in the App Store ratings over time.
 Some key metrics that need to be measured include churn rate, daily active users, session length, time in-app, session interval, and cost per acquisition.
 Each element will help determine what worked and what didn’t.

-Companies should also try to define key performance indices (KPI) and focus on real-time data to analyze and optimize the apps’ performance.
+Companies should also try to define key performance indices (KPI).
+Focus on real-time data to analyze and optimize the apps’ performance.

 Creating a mobile app, along with a marketing strategy can be stressful and time-consuming.
 There are so many other things that companies need to focus on without that added stress.
 So, employing professional companies like Pressfarm can help public relations and create everything needed to build a successful marketing strategy.

-It is imperative to understand that the world is focusing on digital marketing instead of traditional marketing and mobile apps are a huge part of the digital marketing strategy.
-Developing an effective marketing strategy is very important, and it is smart to split the strategy into different stages so that companies can focus on everything dedicated to that specific stage.
+It is imperative to understand that the world is focusing on digital marketing instead of traditional marketing.
+Mobile apps are a huge part of the digital marketing strategy.
+Developing an effective marketing strategy is very important, and it is smart to split the strategy into different stages.
+So that companies can focus on everything dedicated to that specific stage.